-To improve aviation security, the Congress, the administration-specifically FAA and the intelligence community, among others-and the aviation industry need to agree and take action on what needs to be done to meet the threat of terrorism and who will pay for it.
+To improve aviation security, the Congress, the administration-specifically, FAA and the intelligence community, among others-and the aviation industry need to agree and take action on what needs to be done to meet the threat of terrorism and who will pay for it.
 Several initiatives are under way to address this issue; they include two presidential commissions and an FAA working group.
-We have made recommendations to strengthen these initiatives.
 The Gore Commission's report provides opportunities for agreement on steps that could be taken in the short term; however, the issue of how to finance security over the long term still needs to be addressed.
 Given the urgent need to improve aviation security and FAA's problems in addressing long-standing safety and security concerns, once steps are agreed upon, it will be important for the Congress to monitor their implementation.
-Therefore, we believe that the Congress should establish goals and performance measures and require periodic reports from FAA and other federal agencies on the progress and effectiveness of efforts to improve aviation security.
+Therefore, we recommend that (1) the Congress, along with responsible agencies and other affected parties, establish consistent goals and performance measures and (2) the Congress require periodic reports from FAA and other responsible federal agencies on the progress and effectiveness of efforts to improve aviation security.